RakhithJK/dbeaver-cloudbeaver-wiki/Plugin-system.md

     |-package.json
     |-tsconfig.json
 ```
-only difference in build command: `"build": "webpack --config ../../configs/webpack.product.config",` it uses product config, also contains `dev` command for starting development local build `"dev": "webpack-dev-server --progress --config=../../configs/webpack.product.dev.config --port=3100",`
+only difference in build command: `"build": "core-cli-build --mode=production --config ../core-cli/configs/webpack.product.config.js",` it uses product config, also contains `dev` command for starting development local build `"dev": "core-cli-build serve --mode=development --progress --config=../core-cli/configs/webpack.product.dev.config.js --port=3100",`

-The application package simple defines the list of plugins that should be included into the build
+The application package simple defines the list of plugins that should be included in the build
 ### Commands
 Execute command to build only application without rebuilding plugins
 * `lerna run build --stream --scope=@cloudbeaver/product-name`

 ## Development
-1. To run development build that watches file changed and rebuilds you can use the `dev` command:
+1. To run a development build that watches file changed and rebuilds you can use the `dev` command:
-`lerna run dev --stream --scope=@cloudbeaver/product-default -- -- --server=http://backend.server:8095`
+`lerna run dev --stream --scope=@cloudbeaver/product-default -- -- --env server=http://backend.server:8095`
 it starts dev server for `product-default` and proxies backend requests to `http://backend.server:8095`

 2. Navigate `localhost:3100` to open the application